-In today's tight labor market where the number of open jobs exceeds the number of unemployed workers, criminal justice reform, and second-chance hiring are vital components to workforce development efforts in regions like Greater Louisville.
+In today's tight labor market where the number of open jobs exceeds the number of unemployed workers, criminal justice reform and second-chance hiring are vital components to workforce development efforts in regions like Greater Louisville.

 While Congress has taken action to refocus the criminal justice system on rehabilitation, reintegration, and training, further action is needed to ensure that the more than 95% of the federal prison population that is released into our communities has support and skills to prevent them from returning to prison.
 Connecting formerly incarcerated individuals with employment is critical as it provides secure income, connection with society, and reduces rates of recidivism.
-Congress should continue support for employers that engage second chance hires through programs like the Work Opportunity Tax Credit and the Federal Bonding Program.
-Congress should also pass Clean Slate legislation which would provide grant funding for states to automate their own expungement processes, to address the collateral consequences that justice-involved individuals face as a result of their conviction history.
+Congress should prioritize reauthorization of the Second Chance Act, which passed the Senate by unanimous consent in 2024, and continue support for employers that engage second chance hires through programs like the Work Opportunity Tax Credit and the Federal Bonding Program.
+Congress should also pass Senator Paul's Clean Slate legislation which would create a process to expunge low-level non-violent offenses at the Federal level, as well as The Fresh Start Act which would provide grant funding for states to automate their own expungement processes, to address the collateral consequences that justice-involved individuals face as a result of their conviction history.
 The federal government should also continue programs, like the Pay for Success model, which encourage state and local governments to support reentry services and permanent supportive housing with the goal of reducing recidivism rates and improving outcomes for youths and adults leaving detention.